-STANDARDS HOW YOU WILL BE MEASURED HP.5 Nose ringing must only be carried out by demonstrably competent persons REVISED HP.5.a Only persons deemed competent to by a vet carry out nose-ringing, unless supervised by a trained and competent person List of those deemed competent in VHP HP.5.1 Nose-ringing may only be carried out in accordance with the Scheme requirements HP.5.1.a Only sows with access to paddocks (for all or some of the production of may be ringed REVISED HP.5.1.b Only a single septum ring is permitted.
-Disc rings (also known as "clip" or "boss" rings) are not permitted HP.5.1.c Nose ringing is only carried out to prevent damage to paddocks and/or protect pig welfare WHERE TO FIND HELP AHDB's Tail Biting WebHAT (Web-based Husbandry Advisory Tool) provides information about the key risks for tail biting and practical suggestions to help reduce them on farm.
-There are a range of templates available for recording risk factors, incidents of tail biting, early warning signs and likely causes https://webhat.ahdb.org.uk/
+STANDARDS HOW YOU WILL BE MEASURED HP.5 Nose ringing must only be carried out by demonstrably competent persons REVISED HP.5.a Only persons deemed competent to by a vet carry out nose-ringing, unless supervised by a trained and competent person List of those deemed competent in VHP HP.5.1 Nose-ringing may only be carried out in accordance with the Scheme requirements HP.5.1.a Only sows with access to paddocks (for all or some of the production cycle) may be ringed REVISED HP.5.1.b Only a single septum ring is permitted.
+Disc rings (also known as "clip" or "boss" rings) are not permitted HP.5.1.c Nose ringing is only carried out to prevent damage to pade pig welfare docks and/or protect d Husbandry Advisory Tool) provides information about the key ris on farm.
+There are a range of templates available for recording ris causes https://webhat.ahdb.org.uk/